-sacroiliac joint pain
+Sacroiliac joint pain treatment

-In this article, Dr. Hauser explains that the common problems of low back pain and sacroiliac (SI) pain can be treated successfully with Prolotherapy and Stem Cell Therapy, even in patients who had pain for decades.
+In this article, Dr.Speciale updates information based on new research that the common problems of low back pain and sacroiliac (SI) pain can be treated successfully with Prolotherapy and Stem Cell Therapy, even in patients who had pain for decades.

+This clearly presents a solution in sacroiliac joint pain treatment where doctors say a solution does not exist.
 Recently, published research in the medical journal Pain Physician said:

 - Doctors generally accept that approximately 10% to 25% of patients with persistent low back pain may have pain arising from the sacroiliac joints.
 Despite this there are currently no definite conservative, interventional, or surgical management options for managing sacroiliac joint pain.
-1
+2

 Sacroiliac Joint Pain Treatments

-One hundred forty-five patients, who had been in pain an average of four years and ten months, were treated quarterly with Prolotherapy.
+As far back as 2009, Caring Medical has published research on outcome results in patients receiveing Prolotherapy for low back pain.
+Here is what was reported onfindings of 145 patients with unresolved lower back pain in the Journal of Prolotherapy: One hundred forty-five patients, who had been in pain an average of four years and ten months, were treated quarterly with Prolotherapy.
 This included 55 patients who were told that there were no other treatment options for their pain and 26 patients who were told by their doctor(s) that surgery was their only option.

 In these 145 low backs, pain levels decreased after Prolotherapy; 89% experienced more than 50% pain relief with Prolotherapy; more than 80% showed improvements in walking and exercise ability, anxiety, depression and overall disability; 75% percent were able to completely stop taking pain medications.
-The decrease in pain reached statistical significance for the 145 low backs, including the subset of patients who were told there was no other treatment options for their pain and those who were told surgery was their only treatment option.3
+The decrease in pain reached statistical significance for the 145 low backs, including the subset of patients who were told there was no other treatment options for their pain and those who were told surgery was their only treatment option.4

 What is Prolotherapy for SI pain?